Vietnam.vn - Nền tảng quảng bá Việt Nam

 The largest hospital in southern Israel is overwhelmed with people injured in the conflict.

-"As soon as we take a patient and transfer them to the operating room or intensive care unit, another injured person immediately takes their place.
+"As soon as we take a patient and transfer them to the operating room or intensive care unit, another injured person takes their place.
 The floor of the emergency room is covered in blood.
-We have to constantly clean it," said Dan Schwarzfuchs, director of Soroka Hospital in the city of Beersheba, Israel.
+We have to clean it constantly," said Dan Schwarzfuchs, director of Soroka Hospital in the Israeli city of Beersheba.

 Not only are doctors and nurses straining to treat the injured, they also face constant requests for information from people searching for missing relatives.